kyma-project/api-gateway/docs/user/tutorials/01-10-mtls-authentication/configure-mtls-Gardener-certs.md

         ```bash
         curl --fail --verbose "https://${WORKLOAD_DOMAIN}/headers?show_env=true"
         ```
-        You get cURL 56 error, which indicates a Failure with receiving network data.
+        You get cURL 56 error, which indicates that a certificate is not provided by the client.
+See the following example:
+        ```bash
+        curl: (56) OpenSSL SSL_read: OpenSSL/3.5.2: error:0A00045C:SSL routines::tlsv13 alert certificate required, errno 0
+        ```

     2. Run the following curl command, which specifies the client's certificate and public key: